Chairman of the Board

 James S. Scibetta

 Earlier in his career he spent over a decade in investment banking where he was responsible for sourcing and executing transactions for a broad base of public and private healthcare and life sciences companies.
-He currently serves as a Board Director of Maverick Therapeutics and Aquestive Therapeutics (Nasdaq: AQST).
+He currently serves on the Board of Aquestive Therapeutics (Nasdaq: AQST).
 Mr. Scibetta received his Bachelor of Science in Physics from Wake Forest University and an MBA from the University of Michigan.

 Matthew A. Wikler, M.D., M.B.A., F.I.D.S.A.

 Dr. Wikler currently serves as the Principal of Infectious Disease Technology Development Consulting (IDTD Consulting) where he provides clinical, medical and regulatory strategic insight to companies developing new technologies for the treatment and prevention of infectious diseases.
 Prior to that from 2012 to 2015, Dr. Wikler served at The Medicines Company (NASDAQ: MDCO) as VP, New Business Ventures and VP and Medical Director, Infectious Disease Care.